barringtonpopo/barringtonpopo/README.md

 # Barrington Popo

 I build and review evaluation tasks for large language models.
-Freelance, based in London, working through data annotation platforms for AI lab clients.
-Most days that means agentic coding evals.
-I write tasks meant to make strong models fail and build the Docker environments they run in.
-The rest of the time goes on grading model output against rubrics I design, and on reviewing other people's submissions before they ship.
+Freelance, based in London.
+Most days that means agentic coding evalutionss.
+I write tasks meant to make strong models fail (red teaming) and build the Docker environments they run in.
+The rest of the time goes on grading model output against rubrics I design and on reviewing other people's submissions before they ship.

-Client work sits under NDA, so none of it appears here.
-Everything below was rebuilt from scratch on my own time to show the same skills.

 ## What's here